 About the Barnard Medical Center

 Founded by Neal Barnard, M.D., president of the nonprofit Physicians Committee for Responsible Medicine, the Barnard Medical Center uses a new model of health care that recognizes the fundamental importance of diet and lifestyle in the prevention, treatment, and possible reversal of many chronic diseases.
-In addition to providing top-of-the-line medical care, our practice offers nutritional education and support, emphasizing a plant-based diet, to all of its patients.
+In addition to providing top-of-the-line medical care, our outpatient primary care practice offers nutritional education and support, emphasizing a plant-based diet, to all of its patients.

 About this Rotation Opportunity

-If you are a medical student, medical resident, physician assistant student, or registered nurse in a master of science nurse practitioner program who would like to learn how to integrate nutrition education and disease prevention into medical practice and learn more about plant-based nutrition, consider applying for this unique opportunity to visit an organization working to revolutionize health care.
-Clinical rotations will include supervised direct patient care and participation in patient nutrition education classes.
+If you are a clinician-in-training who would like to learn how to integrate nutrition education and disease prevention into medical practice and learn more about plant-based nutrition, consider applying for this unique opportunity to visit an organization working to revolutionize health care.
+This lifestyle medicine elective rotation will include supervised direct patient care, observation of medical nutrition therapy with dietitians, and participation in patient nutrition education classes.

-Rotation participants may also have the opportunity to observe medical nutrition therapy with dietitians, participate in clinical research on the effects of a plant-based diet, and learn about the Physicians Committee’s other work, such as legislative advocacy, modernizing medical education by replacing the use of animals at medical centers, reforming nutrition education in medical schools, and promoting healthy foods in hospitals.
+Rotation participants may also have the opportunity to participate in clinical research on the effects of a plant-based diet and learn about the Physicians Committee’s other work, such as legislative advocacy, modernizing medical education by replacing the use of animals at medical centers, reforming nutrition education in medical schools, and promoting plant-based meal options in hospitals.